zijianhuang/webapiclientgen/Fonlow.DateOnlyExtensionsNet/README.md

-﻿**For ASP.NET Core 6 **
+﻿**For ASP.NET Core 6**

-**For ASP.NET Core 7 and above, needed by .NET Framework clients, JavaScript clients and any naughty client, since System.Text.Json is a bit less fault tolerant thant Newtonsoft.Json **
+**For ASP.NET Core 7 and above, needed by .NET Framework clients, JavaScript clients and any naughty client, since System.Text.Json is a bit less fault tolerant than Newtonsoft.Json**

 Customized serialization for DateOnly in ASP.NET Core 6 and above.